Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 (Source: Tech in Asia)

-5 years before Indonesia, China decided to block access to Tumblr for the entire country to the same reason – widespread pornography.
+5 years before Indonesia, China decided to block access to Tumblr for the entire country for the same reason - widespread pornography.
 In addition to the availability of pornography on Tumblr, China found its citizens’ ability to exercise their right to free speech and critique the government in their Tumblr blogs a major issue.

 45. Kazakhstan's Minister of Communications and Informatics has blocked the Tumblr site because it contained 60 sites of terrorism, extremism, and pornography in 2015.